ashtonjamesd/semantic-interpretation/written/4_1_albus/3_abstract_syntax_tree.md

 }
 ```

-Finally, we return a new if expression with the condition and body.
+Finally, once the while loop terminates, we return a new if expression with the condition and body.

 ```
 return new IfStatement(condition, body, null);